evanshortiss/rhdh-visual-qontract-demo-provider/README.md

 ## Deployment

 A set of sample YAML manifests are included in this repository to get the server up and running quickly.
 Use the the `oc` or `kubectl` binary to deploy these in the same project or namespace as your Developer Hub instance:

 ```bash
 oc apply -f k8s/manifests.yaml -n $RHDH_PROJECT_NS
 ```

-Next, update the Red Hat Developer Hub configuration to use the deployed customisation server by adding to the `proxy` configuration key.
-Typically this involves updating the *app-config-rhdh.yaml* that contains your custom configurations for your Red Hat Developer Hub instance:
+Next, update the Red Hat Developer Hub configuration to use the deployed customisation server, by adding to the `proxy` configuration key to your Red Hat Developer Hub custom configuration.
+Typically this involves updating the *app-config-rhdh.yaml* that's stored in the *app-config-rhdh* ConfigMap.

+> [!NOTE]
+> The Red Hat Developer Hub documentation contains a guide on [how to create the *app-config-rhdh* ConfigMap](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.2/html/administration_guide_for_red_hat_developer_hub/assembly-add-custom-app-file-openshift_admin-rhdh).

 ```yaml
 data: